Goekdeniz-Guelmez/Goekdeniz-Guelmez/README.md

 ## 🚀 About Me
 I'm an aspiring AI & ML enthusiast, currently honing my skills in system integration and software development.
 Passionate about leveraging technology to create innovative solutions.

+## 📚 My Projects
+Here you'll find a variety of projects showcasing my journey in AI and ML.
+From beginner's experiments to sophisticated models.

 ## 🎯 My Interests
 - 🤖 Artificial Intelligence
 - 🧠 Machine Learning